beetbox/audioread/README.rst

 Version History
 ---------------

+2.1.4
+  Fix a bug in the FFmpeg backend where, after closing a file, the program's standard input stream would be "broken" and wouldn't receive any input.

 2.1.3
   Avoid some warnings in the GStreamer backend when using modern versions of GLib.
 We now require at least GLib 2.32.